The Budget Backpacking Kit

 ~Updated March 2022 ~ Inflation post-COVID makes things, ah, interesting!
 With the CPI up, the kit is about 10% more expensive overall than when I updated the list last in 2019.

-Since I wrote my version list of this back in 2005, other people have contributed their versions.
+Since I wrote my version of this list back in 2005, other people have contributed their versions.
 What makes my list different from similar listings?

 • I explain what I choose